awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose-up.md

 ## Description<a name="cmd-ecs-cli-compose-up-description"></a>

-Creates an Amazon ECS task definition from your compose file, if one does not already exist, and runs one instance of that task on your cluster\.
+If an Amazon ECS task definition does not already exist, creates one from your compose file and runs one instance of that task on your cluster\.

 **Important**
 Some features described may only be available with the latest version of the ECS CLI\.
 To obtain the latest version, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.